 Guidelines for disability language

-DO NOT insult the disadvantaged and disabled by using a language showing pity or showing a demeaning voice.
-In addition, DO NOT use medical terms to describe a person (unless if the article/report etc you are writing is medical in nature) since this focus more on the disease or medical problem than on the person.
+DO NOT insult the disadvantaged or the disabled by using a language showing pity or showing a demeaning voice.
+In addition, DO NOT use medical terms to describe a person (unless if the article/report etc. you are writing is medical in nature) since this focus more on the disease or medical problem than on the person.
 Use always non-disablist terms instead of using disablist ones.
-DO NOT use the word “blind”, use the terms “visually impaired person”, do not use the word “cripple”, use the terms “mobility impaired person”, do not use the word “mute”, use instead the terms “person with a speech impairment” , hopefully you get my idea here.
+DO NOT use the word “blind“, use the terms “visually impaired person“, do not use the word “cripple“, use the terms “mobility impaired person“, do not use the word “mute“, use instead the terms “person with a speech impairment“, hopefully you get my idea here.

 Dictionaries of Eponyms

 An Eponym is a term formed after a person’s name which ended up in the English dictionary.
-This could be because the person has certain famous positive or negative or intriguing traits like ‘Casanova’.
-The person could be a famous inventor, a religious or philosophical figure.
-Eponyms could be also about things related to certain important figures, per example: Aaron’s rod (after the prophet Aaron).
-Dictionaries of Eponyms are important for certain disciplines like medicine and literature.
+This could be because the person has certain famous positive or negative or intriguing traits.
+E.g. ‘Casanova’.
+The person could also be a famous inventor, or a religious or philosophical figure.
+Eponyms could also be about things related to certain important figures, per example: Aaron’s rod (after the prophet Aaron).
+Dictionaries of Eponyms are important for certain disciplines such as medicine and literature.
 They are less relevant for much of the scientific writing.

 - A Dictionary of Eponyms (Oxford Paperback Reference) by Cyril Leslie Beeching: I have read the 1988 version of this dictionary – it is a small dictionary so you can enjoy reading it as a book.
 It improves considerably your vocabulary in terms of Eponyms used in English.